dFohlen/GeoNFT/README.md

 ## ℹ️ General Info

-This project is designed and implemented by [Volker Dufner](https://github.com/dFohlen) as part of the [Solana Summer Hackathon](https://solana.com/summercamp).
+This project is designed and implemented by [Volker Dufner](https://github.com/dFohlen) and [Tim Schmitz](https://github.com/tim565) as part of the [Solana Summer Hackathon](https://solana.com/summercamp).

 ## 🗺️ What is Geocaching?